kaaryasthan/cla/README.md

 ### What is special about this contributor license agreement?

-The CLA used by Kaaryasthan project is Fiduciary License Agreement which is generated from [http://contributoragreements.org](http://contributoragreements.org)
+The CLA used by Kaaryasthan project is Fiduciary License Agreement generated from [http://contributoragreements.org](http://contributoragreements.org)

 For more information: http://contributoragreements.org/faq.html

+Credits: Parts of this FAQ is adapted from [GitHub CLA FAQ](https://cla.github.com).